andrewstvnsn/cliffstvnsn/README.md

  </a>
 <a href/>

-My name is Cliff
+### My name is Cliff
-- I'm a Full-Stack Software Engineer from Richmond, Virginia.
+- I'm a Full-Stack Software Engineer
 - I'm a graduate from Coding Dojo :ninja:
-- I have a Master's degree in Classical Guitar from Trinity College of Music in London :violin:
+- I have a Master's degree from Trinity College of Music in London :violin:
-- When I'm not working I'm with my English Bull Dog, Bindi :dog:
+- I have an English Bull Dog, Bindi :dog:
-- I’m currently working on a music transcription app in Python 🔭
+- I’m preparing for interviews 🔭
 - I’m currently learning Java ! 🌱